 Policy on Access to Electronic Records

-This policy establishes the rules and procedures for providing access to electronic records owned by the College of William and Mary, administered by the Information Technology department, and stored on or transmitted by College of William and Mary owned or leased computers and/or networks.
+This policy establishes the rules and procedures for providing access to electronic records owned by the William & Mary administered by the Information Technology department, and stored on or transmitted by William & Mary owned or leased computers and/or networks.

-This policy applies to all faculty, staff, and students at the College of William & Mary, including the Virginia Institute of Marine Science (the university).
+This policy applies to all faculty, staff, and students at W&M, including the Virginia Institute of Marine Science (the university).

 This policy complies with applicable state and university policy.
 State Department of Human Resources Management Policy 1.75, which applies to all university employees, including faculty, provides that the university has the authority to monitor and access any employee’s files or other data when either a university computer (or other equipment) or network was used.